API¤

 , the component does not inherit the media files from the parent component. - If a list of components classes, the component inherits the media files ONLY from these specified components.

-Read more in Controlling Media Inheritance section.
+Read more in Media inheritance section.

 Example: